biostatpzeng/pingzeng/publications/English publications.md

 + Haibo Zu, [**Ping Zeng**](https://github.com/biostatpzeng), Xing Liu.
 The role of social support on the relationship between psychological capital and depression: A cross-sectional study.

++ XX and [**Ping Zeng**](https://github.com/biostatpzeng).
+Establishment of Relapse Risk Model and Multivariate Logistic Regression Analysis on Risk Factors of Relapse in Children with Primary Nephrotic Syndrome
 ---------------------------------------------------------------------------------------------------------------------------------------

 > ## 2021